Loss aversion and the welfare ranking of policy interventions: Testable criteria for loss aversion-sensitive dominance

 \subsection{The case of partially-identified distributions}

 In many situations of interest the cumulative distribution functions of gains and losses, $F_A$ and $F_B$, are not point identified without a model of the relationship between $X_A$ and $X_B$.
 However, the marginal distributions of outcomes in levels under different policies, represented by the variables $Z_0$, $Z_A$ and $Z_B$, may be identified.
 Without information on the dependence between potential outcomes, we can still make some more circumscribed statements with regard to dominance based on bounds for the distribution functions.
+This section studies the LASD dominance criterion to the case that distribution functions $F_A$ and $F_B$ are only partially identified.

 A number of authors have considered functions that bound the distribution functions $F_A$ and $F_B$.
 Taking $X_A$ as an example, \emph{Makarov bounds} \citep{Makarov82, Rueschendorf82, FrankNelsenSchweizer87} are two functions $L$ and $U$ that satisfy $L(x) \leq F_A(x) \leq U(x)$ for all $x \in \R$, depend only on the marginal distribution functions $G_0$ and $G_A$ and are pointwise sharp~--- for any fixed $x$ there exist some $Z_0^*$ and $Z_A^*$ such that the resulting $X_A^* = Z^*_A - Z^*_0$ has a distribution function at $x$ that is equal one of $L(x)$ or $U(x)$. \citet{WilliamsonDowns90} provide convenient definitions for these bound functions.
 For any two distribution functions $G_1, G_2$, define